 Women of Afghanistan – Lunch Inside an Afghan home

-We exchanged WhatsApp phone numbers, with anticipation to catch up during our stay in this city.
-A few days later, Jane invited us to her friend’s house for a home cooked Afghan lunch.
+We exchanged WhatsApp phone numbers, in anticipation to catch up during our stay in this city.
+A few days later, Jane invited us to her friend’s house for a home-cooked Afghan lunch.
 Of course, we accepted this very kind invitation.

 Cultural experiences such as these are priceless.
 These are the perfect opportunities to learn more about the people and share some real moments.

-Stepping over uneven gravel, dusty streets and catching glimpses of curious gazes from locals scurrying by, I felt worlds away from anywhere in that moment.
+Stepping over uneven gravel, and dusty streets, and catching glimpses of curious gazes from locals scurrying by, I felt worlds away from anywhere at that moment.